somilsin/Deep-Learning_Computer-Vision/README.md

 ## 📖 About This Repository
 ---
 This repository documents my hands-on journey engineering core **Computer Vision** and **Deep Learning** architectures entirely from the ground up.
-Bridging theoretical concepts from the Carnegie Mellon University (CMU) curriculum along with advanced Stanford and MIT machine learning lectures, I am currently enrolled in with practical engineering, this space serves as a deep dive into convolutional networks, algorithmic bias mitigation, and generative models.
-All implementations, models, and training loops in this repository are entirely my own original work.
+Bridging theoretical concepts from the Carnegie Mellon University (CMU) curriculum along with advanced Stanford and MIT machine learning lectures using practical engineering, this space serves as a deep dive into convolutional networks, 3D Visual Recognition & Modelling and generative models.

 <br>